Brand Relaunch 101: Creating a Successful Brand Rollout Plan

 - Improvement in the quality of internal communications as a result of brand education and awareness

-- Elevated positioning among new and existing competitors in your industry
+- Elevated positioning amongst new and existing competitors in your industry

 - New or renewed interest within your target audience